MusicLang/musiclang/README.md

 implementing a new language for tonal music.
 This language allows composers to load, write, transform and predict symbolic music in a simple, condensed and high level manner.

 MusicLang internally uses a [LLM (Large Language Model)](https://huggingface.co/floriangardin/musiclang)  to predict what could happen next in a musical score.
+/!\ Please note that : we decoupled AI from the language itself in a new package called musiclang_predict.
+If you want to use AI capabilities of musiclang please install [musiclang_predict](https://github.com/MusicLang/musiclang_predict) package.

 This framework is well suited to :
 - Generate musical ideas quickly.
-- Predict what could happen next in an existing midi file
+- Do symbolic music prediction or inpainting.
-- Create an interpretable and information rich text representation of a midi file
+- Create an interpretable and rich text representation of a midi file

 [Read our documentation](https://musiclang.readthedocs.io/en/latest).